namittiman/InfraRed/SERVICE.md

 ### Submission
 [Screen Cast](https://www.youtube.com/watch?v=92oT-W1Pqxo)
+** Note: They keys that were displayed in the video have been deleted after the demo.
+Hence no one can misuse them **

 ### Task Tracking
 The task and issues related to this milestone can be found under `Week 5` and `Week 6` in [WORKSHEET.md](WORKSHEET.md)